F-16

 F-16C/D Introduction

 The F-16C/D also introduced the gold-tinted canopies.
 These were designed to reduce the radar cross-section of the F-16, especially head-on.
-The concept was with a smaller signature, an enemy radar wouldn’t detect the F-16 until it was much closer, and in a head-on intercept, this was critical.
-In the early days of the F-16C/D, these canopies were in high demand to retrofit the F-16A/B fleet, but today, many of the F-16C/Ds are trading their gold-tinted canopies for clear to operate better with NVGs.
+The concept was to present an adversary with a smaller radar cross-section so that an enemy radar wouldn’t detect the F-16 until it was much closer, and in a head-on intercept, this was critical.
+In the early days of the F-16C/D, these canopies were in high demand to retrofit the F-16A/B fleet, but today, many of the F-16C/Ds are trading their gold-tinted canopies for clear to operate with NVGs.

 The F-16C/D received a new radar, the AN/APG-68.
 This provided better air-to-air, air-to-ground, and general navigation capabilities.
 The flightpath displays in the Heads-Up Display (HUD) were revolutionary.